Alfred W. Redmer Jr.

-Alfred W. Redmer Jr. (born January 15, 1956) is Maryland Insurance Commissioner and was the Republican nominee for County Executive of Baltimore County, Maryland in 2018.
+Alfred W. Redmer Jr. (born January 15, 1956) was a Maryland Insurance Commissioner and was the Republican nominee for County Executive of Baltimore County, Maryland in 2018.
 He formerly served as a legislator in the Maryland House of Delegates, representing District 8 in Baltimore County, prior to being appointed Maryland Insurance Commissioner in 2003.

 Education

 A lifelong resident of Baltimore County, Redmer graduated from Perry Hall High School, which is in Perry Hall, Maryland, a northeast area Baltimore suburb.
 After high school he attended The American College in Bryn Mawr, Pennsylvania.
 The American College is a college for life insurance underwriters.

 Career

 After completing his education, Redmer founded Redmer Insurance & Investment Services.
 He was also the Marketing and public relations specialist for the Mather Companies.
 He was a trustee for the Council on Economic Education in Maryland.

 Republican Party activities

-Redmer was a member of the Republican State Central Committee for 9th District in Baltimore County from 1978-82.
+Redmer was a member of the Republican State Central Committee for 9th District in Baltimore County from 1978 to 1982.
 He was the co-chair of Ronald Reagan's Presidential Campaign, 8th District, in 1980.
 He served on the campaign staff for U.S. Representative Helen D. Bentley in 1980 and again in 1982.
 He was elected as a delegate for the 2nd Congressional District for the 1988 Republican National Convention.